alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

   <img src="/images/2019/K_Means_Example_Step_1.svg">
 </figure>

-Step 2: go through all the points, and measure the distance from the point to the mean.
+Step 2: go through all the points, and measure the distance from the point to each of the means.
 Put each point in a cluster with the closest mean, which divides the points into 3&nbsp;clusters:

 <figure style="width: 400px;">